FactomProject/factom-docs/wallet/includes/_backup-your-wallets.md

 ![Edit Address](/images/wallet_150.png)

 On this screen, you'll see the option to display your private key.
 Excelsior!
-But remember, anyone who sees this can potentially spend factoids from that adress.
+But remember, anyone who sees this can potentially spend factoids from that address.
 You want to keep this string secure.
 A paper record is safer than anything that exists on a computer.
-But if you absolutley need to keep a digital record, you can at least encrypt it.
+But if you absolutely need to keep a digital record, you can at least encrypt it.

 ![Display Key](/images/wallet_151.png)